 Judge Avery is a member of the Indiana Judicial Conference and the Indiana Judges Association.
 He is currently serving, or has served on the following committees: Alternate Dispute Resolution Committee, Judicial Administration Committee, Civil Jury Instruction Committee, Civil Benchbook Committee.
 He also serves as the judicial liaison to the Indiana Commission for Continuing Legal

-Judge Craig J. Bobay is a Judge in the Civil Division of the Allen Superior Court, Fort Wayne, Indiana.
-He has served in the position since June of 2013, as the result of a merit-based selection and screening process, and was re-elected to his position in the November, 2014 general election.
-He currently serves as Chief Judge of the Superior Court.
+JUDGE CRAIG J. BOBAY has served in the Civil Division of the Allen Superior Court, in Fort Wayne, Indiana, since 2013.
+Appointed to the Civil Division in June of 2013, as the result of a merit-based selection and screening process, he was re-elected to his position in the November, 2014 general election.
 Previously, he was Magistrate in the Allen Circuit from 2003, to 2013.
 His prior service on the bench also includes serving in the Allen Superior Court Magistrate from 1997 to 2002.
-Earlier, he was in private practice at the Fort Wayne litigation firm for 5 years, and was a law clerk for Judge Bill Lee in the local federal court.
+Earlier, he was in private practice at the Fort Wayne litigation firm for 5 years, and was a law clerk for Judge William C. Lee in the U.S. District Court, Northern District of Indiana.
 Judge Bobay obtained his J.D. degree, with honors, from the Indiana University Mauer School of Law (Bloomington).

 Judge Boyer has served as Judge of the Civil Division since 1991.
 Prior to 1991, Judge Boyer was a Referee in the Allen Superior Court Small Claims Division.

 A South Side High School graduate, Judge Boyer was an English Literature major at DePauw University where she graduated cum laude in 1973.
 She went on to Indiana University School of Law (McKinney), graduating with honors in 1976.